jocull/angularjs-percent-directive-sample/README.md

 - Displays to the user as a percentage (from 0 – 100)
 - Would be marked invalid if below 0 or above 100

+## Requirements for setup

+- Git
+- Node.js (but probably not an ancient version)
+- npm

 ## Running the application

 ```